-This new agreement with Albert Einstein College of Medicine will allow medical students to complete a five-year program resulting in an MD from Einstein and an MPH from CUNY SPH.
+This new agreement with Albert Einstein College of Medicine will allow medical students to complete a five-year program resulting in a Doctor of Medicine (MD) from Einstein and a Master of Public Health (MPH) from CUNY SPH.

 Both institutions are committed to social justice in health and healthcare, and this collaboration makes it possible to provide the clinical and public health training that will allow them to apply both an individual patient and a community or population perspective in their practice, and prepare them for leadership positions in public health and healthcare systems.